2020 Guide To IRS Offer In Compromise – How To Qualify For OIC

 Periodic Payment Offer

-A periodic payment Offer in Compromise allows you a little more time to pay your agreed amount - six to 24 months from the date of your offer’s acceptance.
+A periodic payment Offer in Compromise allows you a little more time to pay your agreed amount - 6 to 24 months from the date of your offer’s acceptance.

 When applying for a periodic payment Offer in Compromise, include your first payment with your application.